wstenhouse/youtube-dl-Interface/README.md

 # youtube-dl-Interface
-Little shell script that allows you to download an entire youtube user's page.
+Simple shell script that allows you to download m4a's with complete metadata of an entire YouTube user's page.

 ###You'll need youtube-dl to run the script